Identifying and Prioritizing Generative AI Use Cases in an Organization: An Industrial Case Study: Study Design

-This research adopts a single embedded case study design focused on a mid-sized Nordic energy company with multiple organizational functions.
-The case was selected as part of our broader AI adoption research program, given the company’s active internal exploration of AI strategy and strong executive-level support for investigating organizational AI adoption.
+This research adopts a single embedded case study design~\cite{yin2017case} focused on a mid-sized Nordic energy company with multiple organisational functions.
+The case was selected as part of our broader AI adoption research programme, given the company's active internal exploration of AI strategy and strong executive-level support for investigating organisational AI adoption.

 The company operates across multiple sectors, including energy trading, heating, solar, wind, and related services.
-It integrates more than 100 plus platforms and serves thousands of customers.
+It integrates more than 100 platforms and serves thousands of customers.
 Its digital infrastructure is distributed and relies on cloud technologies.
-The initial motivation for the study arose from management’s expressed need to better understand feasible AI applications and associated adoption challenges organizational functions.
+The initial motivation for the study arose from management's expressed need to better understand feasible AI applications and associated adoption challenges across organisational functions.

 The study was conducted by a team of two researchers, who collaboratively designed a semi-structured interview guide, observation templates, and a document review framework to capture both technical and non-technical perspectives.
-These data collection instruments were tailored to the company’s context, with a focus on identifying use cases where generative AI and agentic solutions could address organizational units' pain points, improve productivity, and align with internal organizational targets.
+These data collection instruments were tailored to the company's context, with a focus on identifying use cases where generative AI and agentic solutions could address organisational units' pain points, improve productivity, and align with internal organisational targets.

-A four-week embedded on-site study was planned to engage with all relevant organizational units, enabling sustained interaction with employees and observation of day-to-day practices.
-This design ensured representation across strategic, operational, and technical roles within the organization (Fig. \ref{fig:study_workflow}).
-Interviews were primarily conducted in small group settings to capture shared understandings of work practices and cross-departmental perspectives on AI adoption.
+A four-week embedded on-site study was planned to engage with all relevant organisational units, enabling sustained interaction with employees and observation of day-to-day practices.
+This design ensured representation across strategic, operational, and technical roles within the organisation (Fig.~\ref{fig:study_workflow}).
+Interviews were primarily conducted in small-group settings to capture shared understandings of work practices and cross-departmental perspectives on AI adoption.

-Participants were drawn from nine organizational units, summarized in Table \ref{tab:departments}.
-Participant roles and organizational units were reported.
-The selection strategy ensured coverage of core organizational functions, with senior and experienced staff and unit leads prioritized due to their overview of workflows, operational challenges, and potential AI adoption opportunities.
+Participants were drawn from nine organisational units, summarised in Table~\ref{tab:departments}.
+Participant roles and organisational units were reported.
+The selection strategy ensured coverage of core organisational functions, with senior and experienced staff and unit leads prioritised due to their overview of workflows, operational challenges, and potential AI adoption opportunities.